Thanyth/voron-thing/README.md

 # (comment by me)
 # Source: Voron Discord Rules and Regulations
 - (Store owner) may not assert, advertise or imply that sales benefit Voron development, consumers should assume that all sales support the vendor alone.
-- No (store owner) should be assumed to have the implied or expressed endorsement of the development team purely by virtue of (being mention on this git)
+- No (store owner) should be assumed to have the implied or expressed endorsement of the development team purely by virtue of (being mention on this git).
 ```
 ---